spinguard/example-cli/README.md

 ## Github actions

-- Build and Release: compile and build the executable, then create release executables for the below mentioned platforms
+- Build and Release: compile and build the executable, then create release executables for the below mentioned platforms using [GoReleaser](https://goreleaser.com), as well as the homebrew release using the [GoReleaser Homebrew Taps feature](https://goreleaser.com/customization/homebrew/?h=homebrew).
+The homebrew release repo is at https://github.com/spinguard/homebrew-example-cli.git.

 - Test: test the executable by running the `version` command and asserting the correct release version

 ## Platforms supported